Types of Data: Complete Guide to Data Classification - Quantitative, Qualitative, Discrete & Continuous

 Quantitative vs. Qualitative Data

-The most fundamental distinction in data science is between quantitative (numerical) and qualitative (categorical) data.
+The most important distinction in data science is between quantitative (numerical) and qualitative (categorical) data.

 Quantitative Data